What is Radical Innovation?

 • Consumers and end users often show great enthusiasm when they become aware of new products and markets.

-• Teams can work together on radical innovation with tools like KICKBOX to streamline the process of testing ideas.
+• Teams can work together on radical innovation with tools like KICKBOX Intrapreneurhsip, to streamline the process of testing ideas.

 • This type of innovation naturally utilizes the latest technologies and tactics to deliver relevant products and future-proof concepts.